- Identify the benefits of regular exercise, for both body and brain

 Exercise, even after age fifty, can add healthy, active years to one’s life.
 Studies continue to show that it’s never too late to start exercising and that even small improvements in physical fitness can significantly lower the risk of death.
 Simply walking regularly can prolong your life.

 Moderately fit people—even if they smoke or have high blood pressure—have a lower mortality rate than the least fit.
-Resistance training is important because it’s the only form of exercise that can slow and even reverse the decline of muscle mass, bone density, and strength.
+Resistance training, also known as strength training, is important because it’s the only form of exercise that can slow and even reverse the decline of muscle mass, bone density, and strength.
 Adding workouts that focus on speed and agility can be especially protective for older people.
 Flexibility exercises help reduce the stiffness and loss of balance that accompanies aging.

 Brain: Mood, Memory, Creativity

 In addition to keeping your heart healthy, helping with weight loss, and helping you live longer, regular exercise can also improve your mood and help keep depression and anxiety at bay.
 The following video explains why and challenges you to give it a try:

 You can view the transcript for “Exercise and the Brain” here (opens in new window).

 If you still aren’t persuaded, check out this slightly longer but excellent Tedx Talk, which describes how aerobic exercise can improve your cognitive functioning, memory, and creativity: